timabell/timwise.co.uk/_posts/2019-06-26-how-to-find-contract-dev-jobs.md

 till I've finished the previous contract and had some time to refresh so that hasn't been an issue for me.

+### LinkedIn job hunt status

+You can now set your "open to work" status to everyone, recruiters etc so be sure to set that.
+I've definitely had inbound interest from that, albeit relatively low quality.
+It also adds an overlay to your profile image which your network might see when you post things.

 ## Recruiters

 It's probably worth reaching out to recruiters directly.